tildetown/rodo/README.md

 Note: If you made an executable, remember to change the `rodo.rkt` part above to `rodo`

-# New features

-Now the default directory and todo list file have better default permissions:

-* `rodo` is now licensed under AGPL3!
-* `~/.rodo/` is set to 700 by default
-* `~/.rodo/to-do.txt` is set to 600 by default.

-# To-dos

-When I have time, I plan on adding the following features to rodo:

-- Add a purpose, context, and overview for each h1 in `README.md`
-- A boolean color option in the `config.rkt` file
-- Encrypt/decrypt `to-do.txt` file

 # Platforms

 Below is a list of platforms that `rodo` can run on.